 Generate financial content ideas tailored to your audience

-- Mind map ideas around one of your key topic areas.
+- Mind map ideas around one of your key topics.
 Put the topic in the middle of your map and record any idea that pops into your head.
 I discussed a variation on this exercise in “Photo + Mind Map = Blog Inspiration.”

 - Generate ideas by reading an article—any article.
 I got the idea for this article from reading “Time Crunch: 13 marketing tips that will take you 10 minutes or less” in the Journal of Financial Planning (July 2016).
 However, any article can spur ideas if you let your mind run free.
 For example, the Boston Sunday Globe‘s “More height warnings coming to Storrow,” which discussed trucks crashing into road overpasses, made me think about those crashes as a metaphor for individuals ignoring warnings about their finances.
 It could turn into an article about “3 warning signs you shouldn’t ignore” or a topic in behavioral finance.
 It could also serve as a story for content about auto insurance, or infrastructure investments.
 You can also riff on the titles that appear on a magazine cover.